MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 It is necessary to transform each DoF's motion into motions in the vehicle's DoFs.
 These speeds can then be passed to LOCAL mode.

+***WARNING:*** *GLOBAL mode is impacted by gimbal lock issues with euler angles.
+This occurs when the vehicle's pitch is +/- 90 degrees.
+In this scenario the meaning of "increase / decrease pitch" is ambiguous.
+The vehicle will take the zero-roll route in this scenario.
+Thus, GLOBAL mode may produce undesirable motion if the roll is non-zero and you pitch through +/- 90.*

 <br />